 An interesting area which a lot of employers misunderstand is as to whether you may terminate employment while the employee is on leave or probation.
 You are permitted to dismiss an employee while they are on leave or probation, however, you still need to give them the correct amount of notice as mentioned earlier.

 Once you have given the employee notice of their termination and have accounted for the correct period of notice, the employee has two choices; they may either work through their notice period, or you can pay out the full amount of the notice period to them (this is known as pay in lieu of notice).
 Pay in lieu of notice may include bonuses, loadings, allowances, penalty rates and overtime depending on the Award that the employee’s employment is governed by.

 While the National Employment Standards outlines compulsory notice periods for employees being terminated, there are scenarios in which a notice period is not necessary.
-For instance, notice periods are not necessary for casuals, employees on a fixed contract, or employees doing seasonal work, such as in the building and construction or meat industry.
+For instance, notice periods are not necessary for casuals, employees on a fixed contract, or employees doing seasonal work, such as in the building and construction or meat industries.